Shared by Shannon Sarna

 Pour off all but about 2 tablespoons of the rendered fat into a heatproof bowl.
 When cool, discard the extra fat.

-Add the onion, carrots, and celery to fat remaining in the same Dutch oven or pot.
+Add the onion, carrots, and celery to the fat in the Dutch oven or pot.
 Sauté over medium heat until softened, 6 to 7 minutes.
-Add the garlic and tomato paste and cook for another 2 minutes, or until combined.
+Add the garlic and tomato paste, and cook for another 2 minutes.

-Add the water or stock, red wine, onion salt or other seasoning, and pepper.
+Add the water or stock, red wine, onion salt, and pepper.
 Bring to a low boil, then return the chuck roast and all its juices to the pot.

 Lower the heat to low and cover the pot.
-Cook for 3 to 4 hours, until the meat is completely tender.
+Cook until the meat is completely tender, 3-4 hours.
 (Optional: add the potatoes halfway through cooking.)
 Check periodically to ensure the heat isn’t too high.
-When the meat is easily shredded, it’s done cooking.
+When the meat shreds easily, it’s done cooking.
 Season with salt to taste.

 Excerpted from Modern Jewish Comfort Food: 100 Fresh Recipes for Classic Dishes from Kugel to Kreplach by Shannon Sarna (Countryman Press).
 Copyright © 2022.
 Photographs by Doug Schneider.